deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 Looks like the attacker has been using JNDIExploit in your environment!
 That means they were likely trying to exploit log4j.
 That’s bad news, especially since you know the SudoSingles™ image optimization microservice is written in Java and uses log4j.

-You need to figure out if the <code>sudosingles-optimizer</code> service is vulnerable to the log4shell exploit.
+You need to figure out if the "sudosingles-optimizer" service is vulnerable to the log4shell exploit.
 Now.

 A quick and efficient way to figure out if you’re vulnerable is to try to do the exploit yourself.
 (Maybe not the most secure way, though, so don’t try this at home.)

 ## DETAILS

-So, you're going to use JNDIExploit to see if <code>sudosingles-optimizer</code> is vulnerable.
+So, you're going to use JNDIExploit to see if "sudosingles-optimizer" is vulnerable.
 This challenge has many parts, so go through each one carefully.

 If you’re not already aware, JNDIExploit is a tool that sets up a malicious LDAP server that can be used to execute arbitrary commands on a host running an application vulnerable to the log4shell exploit.

-TLDR; you’re going to trick <code>sudosingles-optimizer</code> into connecting to a malicious server so you can run whatever commands we want inside its container.
+TLDR; you’re going to trick "sudosingles-optimizer" into connecting to a malicious server so you can run whatever commands we want inside its container.

 You have to set up the server first.
 To do this, do the following: